WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 ![Certificate Generator Tool Steps](images/certgenstep.PNG)

-#### Certificates Generated in the output directory:
+### **Certificates Generated in the output directory:**
 After exporting all the necessary files, a new directory will be created in the same folder as the executable file with all the necessary configuration file and certificates.
   ![Azure Device Certificate](images/azdevcert.PNG)

-### Upload the Root certificate to IoT central
+## **Upload the Root certificate to IoT central**

-In this step, the device root certificate is uploaded and a policy is set to allow all devices with leaf certificate that are generated from this root to be allowed to connect to the platform.
+In this step, the device root certificate is uploaded and a policy is set to allow all devices with leaf certificate that are generated from this root to connect to the platform.

   - In the IoT central app open, "Permissions > Device connection groups" and click on "+New"